 Improved monitoring and recording of deliveries

-In addition to live status updates, the right delivery management software should offer businesses a seamless way of capturing delivery information such as time, date, and location information along with proof of delivery.
+In addition to live status updates, the right beverage distributor software should offer businesses a seamless way of capturing delivery information such as time, date, and location information along with proof of delivery.
 This can also include a record of the reasons why a given delivery failed or was only partially completed.

 Crucially, all of the above can help lower operating costs.
 More efficient and productive drivers complete more deliveries per day, which reduces cost per delivery.
 And when you know what’s going on across the last mile on the day of delivery, you can be more agile and avoid disruptions more effectively.
 And, of course, when you can easily capture photo and video proof of delivery, you can get paid the correct amount more quickly with less manual back-office effort.